Poll: Which Seattle team’s comeback win was the most impressive?

 MarinersMLBNFLSeahawksSoccerSoundersSportsStormWNBA Poll: Which Seattle team’s comeback win was the most impressive?
 Originally published July 20, 2017 at 6:25 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryChamp stays in lead at Pacific Coast Amateur
+Next StoryOle Miss coach resigns after school investigates phone for calls to escort service Previous StoryChamp stays in lead at Pacific Coast Amateur

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.